Dana94/2019-website/blog/2019-06-23-styling-in-vuejs.md

 title: Styling In VueJS
 path: styling-in-vuejs
 date: 2019-06-23
 summary: There are various ways to attach styles on elements in VueJS.
-Here, I'm going to explain the methods for binding to the `class` and `style` attributes.
+Here, I'm going to explain the methods for binding to the `class` and `style` attribjjjjutes.
 tags: ['frontend', 'coding', 'vue']
 ---